DETAILED ACTION

 Greyscale

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to select any Ir-based red dopant, such as the dopants of Formula (I) of Wang, because Cho teaches that the combination of host materials are suitable for Ir-based red-emitting dopants and Wang teaches specific red-emitting dopants that provide high efficiency and good stability ([0008]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to select any Ir-based red dopant, such as the dopants of Formula 2 of Zhang, because Cho teaches that the combination of host materials are suitable for Ir-based red-emitting dopants and Wang teaches specific red-emitting dopants that provide lowered driving voltage, improved device efficiency and increased lifetimes (Abstract).

 As per claim 14, another example of a compound taught by Cho within Chemical Formula 2 is compound C-241